 Read Write Inc

 Children in Class One and Class Two follow the Read Write Inc programme to develop their phonics and reading skills.
+This involves teaching children all 44 sounds of the English language in a particular order.
 The programme provides the children with the opportunity to:

 - Read storybooks and non-fiction books closely matched to their developing phonic knowledge